funeralzone/valueobjects/README.md

 ## Our approach ##

-We've written up our philosophy to PHP value objects in [A better way of writing value objects in PHP](https://medium.com/funeralzone)
+We've written up our philosophy to PHP value objects in our [A better way of writing value objects in PHP](https://medium.com/funeralzone) article.

 ## Single value object ##